c-blake/nio/README.md

 0inputs+0outputs (0major+377minor)pagefaults 0swaps
 ```
 Performance savvy readers may note, of the final line, that 40 ms for 4 million
-numbers is kind weak performance.
-10 nanosec/number or 50 clock cycles/num or
+numbers is weak performance.
+10 nanosec/number or 50 clock cycles/num or lowly
-lowly 16 MB/40ms = 400 MB/s is not great for what could be just a few adds,
+16 MB/40ms = 400 MB/s is not great for what could be a few adds, squares/etc. in
-squares/etc. in a perfectly predictable and vectorizable pipeline.
-This is
+a perfectly predictable & vectorizable pipeline.
+This is because I was lazy
-because I was lazy doing `nio moments` and just used stdlib `stats.RunningStat`
+doing `nio moments` and just used stdlib `stats.RunningStat` which is not well
-which is not well speed optimized.
-More careful code should at least saturate
+speed optimized.
+More careful code should at least saturate single core L3
-single core L3 cache bandwidth which is about 30 GB/s or 75x faster.
-Parallel
+cache bandwidth which is about 30 GB/s or 75x faster.
+Parallel code should be
-code should be able to hit ~1.5x that or more depending on CPU/RAM/etc.
+able to hit ~1.5x that or more depending on CPU/RAM/etc.